-Separation of Proceedings
+Severance of Proceedings

-(1) Before the main trial is completed the Court may, for important reasons or for reasons of purposefulness, decide to separate the proceedings for certain criminal offenses or against certain accused persons and complete them separately.

-- (2) The decision on separation of the proceedings shall be made by the judge or the Panel upon a hearing of the parties and the defense attorney. - (3) No appeal shall be permissible against the decision ordering separation of the proceedings or rejecting the motion for separation of the proceedings.
+- (1) For important reasons or for reasons of purposefulness, before the main trial is completed, the court which is competent in accordance with Article 30 of the Code may order severance of the proceedings for certain criminal offenses or against certain accused persons and complete them separately. - (2) The decision on severance of the proceedings shall be made by the judge or the panel upon a hearing of the parties and the defense attorney. - (3) No appeal is allowed against the decision ordering severance of the proceedings or rejecting the motion for severance of the proceedings.